 4. Skype: Back-end Development

 Skype, the successful communication startup, is one of many examples of how outsourcing from the early days can kickstart your business tremendously.

-The company was founded in 2003 by two Europeans, one from Sweden and the other Denmark.
-Instead of building the software on their own, they made use of three professional developers from Estonia to create their dream platform from the back-end up.
+The company was founded in 2003 by two Europeans, one from Sweden and the other from Denmark.
+Instead of building the software on their own, they made use of three professional developers from Estonia to create their dream platform from the back end up.
 This approach not only allowed them to get access to the latest high-tech updates but also cut down excess costs.

 Together, they created the app that all offices know and love today.
 One Estonian developer is credited alongside the co-founders for the idea of reducing the cost of voice calls by using a P2P protocol.
 Other features like video chat, instant messaging, and file transmission have also made Skype indispensable.

-Just 2 years after their establishment, Skype was purchased by eBay for $2.5 billion in 2005, and in 2011, by Microsoft for $8.5 billion.
-By now, Skype has revolutionized the way companies do business, pioneering remote communication technologies, facilitating outsourcing for the world.
+Just 2 years after its establishment, Skype was purchased by eBay for $2.5 billion in 2005, and in 2011, by Microsoft for $8.5 billion.
+By now, Skype has revolutionized the way companies do business, pioneering remote communication technologies and facilitating outsourcing for the world.